Research

 Ackerman, J., Merrell, W., Choi, S. (2020).
 What people believe about detecting infectious disease using the senses.
 Current Research in Ecological and Social Psychology. [pdf]

-Submitted and in-prep manuscripts (drafts available upon request)
+Submitted and under review manuscripts (drafts available upon request)

-Merrell, W., Ackerman, J. (Under Review).
+Merrell, W., Ackerman, J. (Submitted for publication).
 Conspicuous experiences as unique social signals of both status and warmth.
-Journal of Experimental Social Psychology.

 Vossoughi, N., Merrell, W., Kteily, N., Ho, A. (Submitted for Publication).
 Incorporating egalitarian ideology in models of collective action.